IIITB-ARUL/CORDIC-Architecture-Design/README.md

 ### POST SYNTHESIS RESULTS

-There is an improvement in the Area and Power in the implemented design.
+In the implemented design the pipelined cordic architecture is modified with single stage using feedback.
+So there is an improvement in the Area and Power in the implemented design.

 ![Screenshot from 2024-11-12 19-36-00](https://github.com/user-attachments/assets/abdaa0c3-ee7f-48ee-9488-3666d7d54dbd)